iamspruce/iamspruce.github/_posts/2020-12-20-create-a-blog-on-your-mobile-phone-with-jekyll-on-github.md

 Yep i said it...
 You can create a free blog from your mobile phone, so get ready to start your journey as a blogger...
 </p>
 <p>
-Alot of people do ask:
+a lot of people do ask:
 <ol class='p-article__items'>
 <li>
 How can i create a website with my phone?